AndraxDev/speak-gpt/README.md

 3. Enable usage monitoring, so you can see how much resources SpeakGPT uses and how much it costs
 4. If you have any concerns you can revoke your API key

-> Why we obfuscate our code in production releases?
+> Why do we obfuscate our code in production releases?
 >
-> Obfuscation and resources shrinking allows us to optimize app size, it performance and secure it against reverse engineering or tamper and make sure your credentials like API keys in a safe place.
+> Obfuscation and resources shrinking allows us to optimize app size, its performance, and secure it against reverse engineering or tamper and make sure your credentials like API keys in a safe place.
 You can request an unobfuscated build or compile it by self to make sure our app is safe.

 > [!CAUTION]
 >
 > BE AWARE OF MALWARE!
-You are allowed to compile SpealGPT and modify it but be very careful when someone other offers you to install their build.
+You are allowed to compile SpealGPT and modify it but be very careful when someone offers you to install their build.
 Such build may contain malware.
-Official builds does not contain nay malware and are checked by more than 60 different antiviruses using VirusTotal.
-You can find VirusTotal report on each release page and compare the hash of the binary files.
+Official builds do not contain malware and are checked by more than 60 different antivirus engines using VirusTotal.
+You can find VirusTotal report for each release and compare the hash of the binary files.

 > Developer identity